-John O'Dell, Retired and relaxing at home
+John O'Dell, Mar 21, 1934 - Nov 8, 2021, Retired and relaxing at home in photo

 Before John O'Dell returned to Southern Illinois in 1988, to take up a position as Superintendent of Schools in Benton, the River-to-River Trail was little more than an idea.
 That idea had indeed been around since the 1930s, and there were even maps which portrayed a route from Battery Rock as far west as Route 45, mostly over country roads, but nothing resembling today's trail was in existence.
 Many had talked and dreamed, but John O'Dell acted.